Auto Insurance Claim Advice

 They will be asking for your credit score, loan information, employment information, legal reports, and anything else they get their hands on.

-It is very intrusive and many times the insurance company does not have the right to be all over consumers’ personal affairs.
+It is very intrusive and many times the insurance company does not have the right to be all over the consumers’ personal affairs.

 However, the insurance company must act reasonably.
 They cannot drag their feet for months.